marshall-strong/pexels-photo-search-react/README.md

 ## Project Prompt

+This project started out as a coding challenge that I found online.
+Here is the challenge's original prompt:

-We need you to build a website to let users browse photos from [Pexels](https://www.pexels.com/) (see below notes on getting an API key).
+_"We need you to build a website to let users browse photos from [Pexels](https://www.pexels.com/) (see below notes on getting an API key).
 Thereʼs a ton of competition in the photo space online, so we need to stand out.
 We need a solution thatʼs lighting fast to load with a snappy, responsive UI.
-We need to greet site visitors with a selection of curated photos and give them the ability to search our extensive catalog of quality photos from professional photographers.
+We need to greet site visitors with a selection of curated photos and give them the ability to search our extensive catalog of quality photos from professional photographers."_

-### MVP Requirements

-- Display 10 curated photos on the home screen.
-Use the Pexels curated photos resource to render these photos.
+### Project Feature Requirements: MVPs and User Stories

+A "minimum viable product" (or MVP) is a basic version of the product with _just_ enough features that it can be used and tested by its intended end users.

+In this case, the product is a web application that retrieves photos from an API and displays them on the screen.

+#### Minimum Viable Product (MVP) Requirements

+Broadly, these are the basic requirements for the web application:

+- The app retrieves photos from the Pexels API and renders them on the page in a photo gallery, 10 photos at a time.
+- The app's home screen displays photos from the Pexels "Curated Photos" endpoint.
+- The app has a photo search feature that accepts a user's search query and displays relevant photos from the Pexels "Search for Photos" endpoint without triggering a page refresh.
-- Provide pagination for Curated photos.
-Paging should not cause a page refresh.
-From the client side initiate the needed requests to allow the user to go forward and backward 10 photos at a time.
+- The app allows users to paginate both forward and backward through displayed photos, 10 photos at a time, and without triggering a page refresh.
-- Provide a photo search.
-Searching should not cause a page refresh.
-Consume the photo search resource and display the results to the user, along with pagination, if needed.

-### User Stories
+#### User Stories

+The "user stories" below were included in the project's prompt, and provide additional details on how the MVPs should be implemented.

 **As a user visiting the website...**